 What is DRAMS?

-DRAMS (Distillery Records & Management System) is a bulk stock control system used to record the stockholding of all spirit from its initial filling or receipt until it is removed from the system either as a straight sale or into a blending or bottling operation.
+DRAMS (Distillery Records & Management System) is a bulk stock control system used to record the stockholding of all spirit from its initial filling or receipt until removed from the system, either as a straight sale or into a blending or bottling operation.

-The DRAMS package provides control over multi-location, multi- warehouse environments where stocks may belong to the holding company or to 3rd parties.
+DRAMS provides control over multi-location, multi-warehouse environments where stocks may belong to the holding company or to third parties.
 The system records all spirit movements in barrels or in bulk.

 Can DRAMS help me satisfy government reporting requirements?